 Interestingly, several people having high-functioning anxiety do not reveal simply how nervous they are, which is another reason why it is mostly secret anxiety.
 You perhaps have learned to compartmentalize your emotions.

-This could be a real problem if you are an introvert who requires plenty of downtimes to recharge.
+This could be a real problem if you are an introvert who requires plenty of downtime to recharge.
 This does not necessarily mean you are attending plenty of social events; rather, you might feel a compulsion to always be getting things done or remaining on top of things.
 Remaining busy distracts you from your anxiety and provides you with a sense of control.

 You view the world in a fundamentally different manner

 Your anxiety is not merely “in your mind.”
 Researchers at the Weizmann Institute of Science in Israel saw that individuals who are anxious view the world differently than people who are not.
-In that study, anxious people were less capable to differentiate between a safe stimulus and one that was earlier linked with a threat.
+In that study, anxious people were less capable of differentiating between a safe stimulus and one that was earlier linked with a threat.
 In simple words, anxious people overgeneralize their emotional experiences—even when they are not threatening.

 You are fearful of disappointing others